AaltoSciComp/scicomp-docs/triton/apps/gurobi.rst

 .. admonition:: License Files for older Anaconda modules

-   Older anaconda modules might not have the GRB_LICENSE_FILE environment variable set properly, so you might need to point to it manually.
+   Older anaconda modules on Triton might not have the GRB_LICENSE_FILE environment variable set properly, so you might need to point to it manually.
 To do so, you need to create a ``gurobi.lic`` file in your home folder.
 The file should contain the following single line: